What's it like getting turned loose with that spiffy new infant you're officially in charge of? In a word, wet.

 Get kicked/wheeled out of the hospital.
 Take way too long trying to put the baby in the car seat, everything feels way too big and scary for this tiny life.
 Take way too long trying to get yourself in the car, everything feels way too painful.
-Scream and at husband every time the car hits the tiniest pebble in the road.
+Scream and at partner every time the car hits the tiniest pebble in the road.
 Cry.

 Get home, try to breastfeed and realize you’ve forgotten everything the nurses taught you.
-Yell at husband that this is all incredibly impossible.
+Yell at partner that this is all incredibly impossible.
 Hand over the baby and stumble outside to bask in the sunshine.
 Come back inside because you are leaking from every possible hole in your body and the neighbors are staring.
 Cry.

 Have a beer.
 Feel guilty about said beer as you attempt to nurse your baby for the hundredth time.
 Feel less guilty as your baby destroys your nipples.
 Cry.

 Call your mom.
-Tell her you love her but you don’t understand how you exist, because you have an older brother, and how can anyone do this more than once.
+Tell her you love her but you don’t understand how you exist because you have an older brother, and how can anyone do this more than once.
 Cry.

 Baby falls asleep on your chest.
 Cherish the moment but find yourself thinking about how tired you are, how you will never feel refreshed again.
 Stare at that tiny sleeping baby and realize that just maybe, it will all be worth it in the end.
 Cry.